History of children in the military: World War I

 The youngest known soldier of World War I was Momčilo Gavrić, who joined the 6th Artillery Division of the Serbian Army at the age of 8, after Austro-Hungarian troops in August 1914 killed his parents, grandmother, and seven of his siblings.

 In the West, boys as young as 12 were caught up in the overwhelming tide of patriotism and in huge numbers enlisted for active service.
 Others enlisted to avoid harsh and dreary lives.
 Typically many were able to pass themselves off as older men, such as George Thomas Paget, who at 17 joined a Bantam battalion in the Welsh Regiment.
 In the Gallipoli campaign, otherwise known as "Çanakkale", children as young as 15 fought in the trenches.
 120 children fought in the "15'liler" or "The 15s" company, with no known survivors.

+Turkish War of Independence

+During the Turkish War of Independence, Turks kidnapped unwilling young men under the guise of "conscription" and used them as child soldiers, sending them to the front of the Greco-Turkish War.

+Turkish general Kazim Karabekir established the "Army of Robust Children" (Gürbüzler Ordusu), kidnapping approximately six thousand poor and orphaned children, mostly Armenian or Kurdish, and dressing them like soldiers and subjecting them to military training.

+In 1921, Turkish authorities made false birth certificates declaring Greek orphans to be older than they actually were.
+In this way, teenage boys were conscripted into labour battalions, where they were used as slave child soldiers and many of them died.

 Spanish Civil War

 Many child soldiers fought in the Spanish Civil War:

 The centuria was an untrained mob composed mostly of boys in their teens.
 Here and there in the militia you came across children as young as eleven or twelve, typically refugees from Fascist territory who had been enlisted as militiamen as the easiest way of providing for them.
 As a rule, they were employed on light work in the rear, but sometimes they managed to worm their way to the front line, where they were a public menace.
 I remember one little brute throwing a hand-grenade into the dug-out fire 'for a joke'.
 At Monte Pocero I do not think there was anyone younger than fifteen, but the average age must have been well under twenty.
 Boys of this age ought never to be used in the front line because they cannot stand the lack of sleep which is inseparable from trench warfare.
 At the beginning, it was almost impossible to keep our position properly guarded at night.
 The wretched children of my section could only be roused by dragging them out of their dug-outs feet foremost, and as soon as your back was turned they left their posts and slipped into shelter; or they would even, in spite of the frightful cold, lean up against the wall of the trench and fall fast asleep.